dinoallo/image-squash-server/README.md

 ## Rebase Logic

-The `rebase` command replaces the base layers of an image with those from a new base image, while preserving the application layers.
-The process involves:
+The `rebase` command replaces the base layers of an image with those from a new base image, while preserving the application (non‑base) layers.

+Default behavior (no squashing):
+By default every application layer is retained as-is (no layer squashing).
+This keeps history granular and avoids unnecessary rebuild cost when only metadata changes.
+Previously the tool squashed all application layers into one; that behavior is now optional via `--auto-squash`.

+Process steps:
-1. Fetching the original image, base image, and new base image.
+1. Fetch the original image, the (old) base image, and the new base image.
-2. Verifying the original image is based on the specified base image.
+2. Verify the original image is based on the specified base image (layer digest prefix match).
-3. Identifying layers to rebase (application layers above the base).
+3. Identify the application layers to rebase (those above the old base layer count).
+4. (Optional) If `--auto-squash` is set, all application layers are treated as one squash group except the first (git-rebase style: first `pick`, rest `fixup`).
+Otherwise all are individually `pick`ed.
-4. Creating a new image config and manifest using the new base image and rebased layers.
+5. Generate a new image config & manifest combining the new base layers and (possibly squashed) application layers.
-5. Writing the new image contents and updating the image reference.
+6. Write new image contents and update/create the target image reference.
-6. Unpacking the new image for use.
+7. Unpack the resulting image for immediate use.

+Why keep layers separate by default?
+* Faster incremental distribution (only changed layers are pushed/pulled).
+* Easier debugging/auditing of layer contents.
+Use `--auto-squash` when you explicitly want a single compact application layer (e.g., to reduce metadata noise or for proprietary distribution).

 ## Remove Logic